-Winning the Super Bowl in Houston is a tax-free bonus
+What this year's Super Bowl won't have -- a jock tax

 The bonuses for playing in the Super Bowl are small time compared with championship payouts in other leagues.

 The World Series had the biggest pay out last year -- the Chicago Cubs each got $368,000.
 Even the winners of the NHL's Stanley Cup get more than the winners of the Lombardi trophy.
 The Pittsburgh Penguins each got about $165,000.
-They all had to pay taxes ranging from 3% to 13.3% on their winnings.

-Players in the NFL also typically make less than other pro athletes during the regular season and their money isn't guaranteed.
-Having a tax-free Super Bowl bonus keeps sounding better and better.

-The players in Super Bowl 50, which was played in California, got hit with the state's 13.3% income tax rate.
-It's the highest in the country.
-And next year's Super Bowl players will have to deal with Minnesota's 9.85% income tax.

-Note: Editor's Note: This story has been updated.
-It initially said players in Super Bowl LI would not pay taxes on their winnings.
-They will still be taxed by their home states.
-The story has been reflected to show that.